Sydneychick2748/password-generator/README.md

 Then you will be presented with a series of prompts for password criteria, and then you will select which criteria you would like to include in the password.

-When you are asked for lowercase types to include in the password, you can click the "ok" button, or if you do not use lowercase, click the "cancel" button.
+When you are asked for lowercase letters to include in the password, you can click the "ok" button, or if you do want any lowercase letters in your password, click the "cancel" button.